khadas/khadas_docs/source/edge/HowToAccessGpio.md

 PIN23       GPIO1_B7     47
 ```

+{% note info Tip %}
-*Tip: Some GPIOs may be set to other functions by default, e.g. I2C.
-If you want to use them as GPIO you need to modify the DTS.*
+Some GPIOs may be set to other functions by default, e.g. I2C.
+If you want to use them as GPIO you need to modify the DTS.
+{% endnote %}

 # How To Get GPIO Number
 You can use the following formula to get GPIO number: